 5. Spicy Brown Mustard

-Spicy brown mustard has a more intense flavor and texture than Dijon but is a great alternative in cooking and making marinades, dressings, and topping bagels.
+Spicy brown mustard has a more intense flavor and texture than Dijon but is a great alternative for making marinades, dressings, and topping bagels.
 Because of its zesty, bold flavor, use less than your original recipe calls for.

 6. Wasabi